 What can I do to help?

 Welcome Home, Inc. is a non-profit organization run by Veterans for Veterans.
 Our board of directors are all Veterans.
-Our most critical need is cash contributions that allow us to provide direct assistance to Veterans experiencing homelessness.
+Our most critical need is cash contributions that allow us to provide direct assistance to homeless Veterans.
 If you or your organization are interested in supporting our homeless heroes, please consider a donation!
 All donations are tax-deductible.

 There are also many other ways that individuals and organizations can help; please contact our office for more information.

 Often our homeless heroes may be separated from their families, so if you or your organization are interested in adopting a Veteran for the holidays, please contact our office.